fullscreennl/simple-laser/README.md

 3) A driver written in C `driver.c`

-4) A script wich generates machine instructions from cad drawings. `simplelaser.py`
+4) A script which generates machine instructions from cad drawings. `simplelaser.py`

 ###Dependencies
 This solution makes use of the following software/libraries: